 The Bell Tower that stands on Biola's campus includes five of the Meneely bells from the original 11 that were suspended atop the north dormitory tower on Biola's downtown Los Angeles campus.
 The bells were the largest set of chimes on the Pacific Coast at that time and were first played by Anna Horton, wife of Biola co-founder T.C.
 Horton.
 Today, they chime daily at specific times.

-Biola Magazine is Biola's official university magazine, sent out four times each year to alumni, donors, parents and friends of the university.
+Biola Magazine is Biola's official university magazine, sent out three times each year to alumni, donors, parents and friends of the university.
 Capitalize and italicize the title in running text.
 Do not refer to the magazine as Biola Connections or Connections (the magazine's former name).

 The Biolan (note the capitalized "The" and italics) is Biola's student-run yearbook, first published in 1927.